 - with a spoon stuff each opening with the sutffing mix

-- brush with olive oil and roast for approximately 15 minutes - until internal temperature reaches 140.
+- brush with olive oil and place the tenderloin onto a parchment lined baking sheet, and roast for approximately 15 minutes - until internal temperature reaches 145.